I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d10ddiarg_createdevice.md

 </table></span></div>
 Supported starting with Windows 7.

-`hDrvDevice`

-[in/out] A handle to the display device (graphics context) that the Direct3D runtime uses in subsequent driver calls to identify the display device.

-`hRTCoreLayer`

-[in] A handle that the driver should use when it calls back into the Direct3D runtime to access core Direct3D 10 functionality (that is, when the driver calls functions that the <b>pUMCallbacks</b> member specifies).

-`hRTDevice`

-[in] A handle to the display device (graphics context) that specifies the handle that the driver should use when it calls back into the Direct3D runtime (that is, when the driver calls functions that the <b>pKTCallbacks</b> member specifies).

-`Interface`

-[in] The Direct3D interface version.
-The high 16 bits store the major release number (such as 10, 11, and so on); the low 16 bits store the minor release number (such as 0, 1, 2, and so on).
-The minor release number will be increased when a change to the interface is released.

-`pKTCallbacks`

-[in] A pointer to a <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_devicecallbacks.md">D3DDDI_DEVICECALLBACKS</a> structure that contains a table of Direct3D runtime callback functions that the driver can use to access kernel services.

 `ppfnRetrieveSubObject`

 [in/out] A pointer to a <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi_retrievesubobject.md">RetrieveSubObject(D3D11_1)</a> function that retrieves subparts of a Direct3D driver device object.

 Supported starting with Windows 8.

-`Version`

-[in] A number that the driver can use to identify when the Direct3D runtime was built.
-The high 16 bits represent the build number; the low 16 bits represent the revision number.

-The driver is required only to monitor the high 16 bits.
-The driver should ensure that the runtime build version that is passed in is greater than or equal to the current build version of the driver.
-The driver should return a failure from its <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi_createdevice.md">CreateDevice(D3D10)</a> function if the passed in build version is incompatible.

 ## Remarks
 The driver examines values in the <b>Interface</b> and <b>Version</b> members to determine whether to fill the <a href="..\d3d10umddi\ns-d3d10umddi-d3d10ddi_devicefuncs.md">D3D10DDI_DEVICEFUNCS</a>, <a href="..\d3d10umddi\ns-d3d10umddi-d3d10_1ddi_devicefuncs.md">D3D10_1DDI_DEVICEFUNCS</a>, <a href="..\d3d10umddi\ns-d3d10umddi-d3d11ddi_devicefuncs.md">D3D11DDI_DEVICEFUNCS</a>, <a href="..\d3d10umddi\ns-d3d10umddi-d3d11_1ddi_devicefuncs.md">D3D11_1DDI_DEVICEFUNCS</a>, or <a href="..\d3d10umddi\ns-d3d10umddi-d3dwddm1_3ddi_devicefuncs.md">D3DWDDM1_3DDI_DEVICEFUNCS</a> structure that the <b>pDeviceFuncs</b>, <b>p10_1DeviceFuncs</b>, <b>p11DeviceFuncs</b>, <b>p11_1DeviceFuncs</b>, or  <b>pWDDM1_3DeviceFuncs</b> member points to with the driver's functions.
 The following constants from D3d10umddi.h are examples of the constants that the driver might find in <b>Interface</b> and <b>Version</b>: